REFERENCE TITLE: civil liability; gun-free zones

 (b) A member of a minority group pursuant to federal law.

-(c) Over Sixty-five years of age at the time of the criminal conduct.
+(c) Under sixteen years of age or over Sixty-five years of age at the time of the criminal conduct.

-C. Notwithstanding any other law, a government ENTITY that establishes a gun‑free zone that is open to the public and that prevents, by rule, regulation, policy, code, ordinance, utterance or posted sign, a customer, vendor or employee from exercising the customer's, vendor's or employee's right to self‑protection, which the person would otherwise be legally entitled to but for the rule, regulation, policy, code, ordinance, utterance or posted sign, shall provide to the customer, vendor or employee the level of protection from injury that the customer, vendor or employee would have but for the rule, regulation, policy, code, ordinance, utterance or posted sign.
-A government ENTITY that violates this subsection is strictly liable for any damages.
+C. Notwithstanding any other law, a person, ORGANIZATION or ENTITY or an agency, commission, board or political subdivision of this state that establishes a gun‑free zone that is open to the public and that prevents, by rule, regulation, policy, code or supervisory act, a customer, vendor or employee from exercising the customer's, vendor's or employee's right to self‑protection, which the person would otherwise be legally entitled to but for the rule, regulation, policy, code or supervisory act, shall provide to the customer, vendor or employee the level of protection from injury that the customer, vendor or employee would have but for the rule, regulation, policy, code or supervisory act.
+A person, ORGANIZATION or ENTITY or an agency, commission, board or political subdivision of this state that violates this subsection is strictly liable for any damages.

 D. For the purposes of this section: